 Credit Degrees and Certificates

 The Mt.
-San Antonio College Catalog and Schedules of Classes contain the most recent information on the requirements for the Associate in Science Degrees, Associate in Arts Degrees, Associate Degrees for Transfer, military credit, multiple degrees, and skills certificates, certificates of achievement, and, programs credit for prior learning.
-These College Catalog is updated annually and the Schedules of Classes documents are updated annually regularly in consultation collaboration with the Academic Senate for currency and correctness.
+San Antonio College Catalog contains the most recent information on the requirements for the Associate in Science Degrees, Associate in Arts Degrees, Associate Degrees for Transfer, military credit, multiple degrees, and skills certificates, certificates of achievement, and, programs credit for prior learning.
+These College Catalog is updated annually documents in consultation collaboration with the Academic Senate for currency and correctness.

-For the Associate in Arts or Associate in Science degree, a student must demonstrate competence in reading, in written expression, and in mathematics and must satisfactorily complete at least 60 semester units or 90 quarter units of college work.
+For the Associate in Arts or Associate in Science degree, a student must demonstrate competence in reading, in written expression, and in mathematics and must satisfactorily complete at least 60 semester units of college work.

 A definition of “college work” that provides that courses acceptable toward the associate degree include those that have been properly approved pursuant to Title 5 Section 55002(a), or, if completed at other than a California community college, would reasonably be expected to meet the standards of that section.

-The work must include at least 18 semester units or 27 quarter units in general education, at least 18 semester units or 27 quarter units in a major listed in the Community Colleges “Taxonomy of Programs,” and at least 12 semester units or 18 quarter units of study in residence; exceptions to the residence requirement can be made by the Board when an injustice or undue hardship would result.
+The work must include at least 18 semester units in general education, at least 18 semester units in a major listed in the Community Colleges “Taxonomy of Programs,” and at least 12 semester units of study in residence; exceptions to the residence requirement can be made by the Board when an injustice or undue hardship would result.

-The general education requirements must include a minimum of work in the natural sciences, the social and behavioral sciences, the humanities, and language and rationality.
+The general education requirements must include a minimum of work in the natural sciences, the social and behavioral sciences, the humanities, ethnic studies and language and rationality.

 Students may petition to have noncredit courses counted toward the satisfaction of requirements for an associate degree.

-Ethnic studies courses are offered by the College each semester and intersession.

 Adult Education Certification Noncredit Certificates:

 Chancellor-approved Ccertificates in a variety of basic skills, career, and technical programs are available through the Community Continuing Education Division.
 The Mt.
-San Antonio College Catalog and Schedules of Classes contain the most recent information on the requirements for the Career Development and College Preparation (CDCP) Certificates, including Certificates of Completion and Certificates of Competency.
+San Antonio College Catalog contain the most recent information on the requirements for the Career Development and College Preparation (CDCP) Certificates, including Certificates of Completion and Certificates of Competency.
 Certificates are offered in a variety of noncredit certificate programs through the School of Continuing Education.
-These documents are The College Catalog is updated annually and the Schedules of Classes are updated regularly in consultation with the Academic Senate for currency and correctness. and are published in the Community Education Noncredit Student Handbook.
+These documents are The College Catalog is updated annually in consultation with the Academic Senate for currency and correctness. and are published in the Community Education Noncredit Student Handbook.
 Many of these certificate programs mirror those offered through the credit programs of the College, are favorably recognized by business and industry, and are frequently used as a requirement for professional advancement.
 Credit divisions of the College open specific classes to the community on a limited basis to accommodate these programs.
 Classes taken are noncredit and do not generate College units toward a degree.

 Credit Divisions of the College reserve the right to offer classes for credit only and revise the prerequisites as necessary.
 Therefore, not all courses required for a specific certificate will be offered every semester.